mbartcus/cv/_pages/cv.md

 ---

 # Short bio
-I come from a beautiful eastern Europe country Moldova, where I finished my license in **software engineering**.
+I'm originally from a beautiful Eastern European country called Moldova, where I graduated with a ***software engineering*** license.

 {% include figure image_path="/assets/img/moldova_image.jpg" alt="Orheiul Vechi" caption="My favorite place from Moldova.
-It's name is 'Orheiul Vechi', in english 'Old Orhei'.
+Its name is 'Orheiul Vechi', in English 'Old Orhei'.
 A natural and historical complex.
-It is placed around 50km from the capital of Moldova (Chisinau).
-I strongly recommend you to visit this place if you are going to visit Moldova.  " %}
+It is located around 50km from the capital of Moldova (Chisinau).
+I strongly recommend you visit this place if you are planning to visit Moldova.  " %}

-In the end, I got experience in developing desktop and web applications.
+In the end, I gained experience developing desktop and web applications.
 I was very passionate, but I decided to move to France.
-Here, I obtained a master's degree in Computer Science, that is in **Data mining and exploration EID2**, at University Paris 13 and then a **Ph.D.** in **Statistical Learning** at the University of Toulon.
+I earned my master's degree in Computer Science, specializing in ***Data Mining and Exploration*** EID2, at the University of Paris 13.
+In addition, I obtained a Ph.D. in ***Statistical Learning*** at the University of Toulon.
 I had different opportunities to gain experience in academic and company environments.
-Today, I am working on the 11 projects proposed by the Open Classroom course for the **Data Scientist: Artificial Intelligence Engineer** to improve my skills.
+Today, I am working on the 11 projects proposed by the Open Classroom course for ***Data Scientist: Artificial Intelligence Engineer*** to improve my skills.

-My professional interests are in ***artificial intelligence*** 🧠 : ***machine learning***, ***deep learning*** techniques and their text/Visio/audio applications.
+My professional interests are in **AI**: "machine learning," "deep learning," and their applications to text, video, and audio.

 My hobbies are sports (running 🏃️, foot, chess), travel🧳, and movies/series.

 On weekends I am the happiest man spending time with my family - my wife and our boys 👨‍👩‍👦‍👦.

-You can get my short [CV](/assets/docs/CV_Bartcus.pdf) in a pdf format, or you can consult it in more detail in a digital form on this page.
+You can get my short [CV](/assets/docs/CV_Bartcus.pdf) in pdf format, or you can consult it in more detail in digital form on this page.

-I am looking forward 👀 to getting in touch with you and working on some great projects.
+I am looking forward 👀 to getting in touch with you and working on some fascinating projects.
 {: .text-left}

-# Main Skills as a Data Scientist
+# Primary Skills as a Data Scientist

 - Process structured or unstructured data
 - Control data quality, detect patterns, outliers
-- Propose and put into practice statistical models (regressions, etc.) or data science (machine learning, etc.) to meet business challenges
+- Propose and apply statistical models (regressions, etc.) or data science (machine learning, etc.) to meet business challenges
 - Collaborate with technical and business teams to define needs and explain results
 - Present the results (reports, presentations, etc.)
 - Implement and develop algorithms and tools in Python or R, relying on associated statistical and data science libraries
 - Develop and industrialize data science algorithms (machine learning, NLP, etc.)

 # Technical skills
-- Programming Languages.
-As a software engineer background, many programming languages are studied by me.
+- Programming languages.
+As a software engineer, I have studied many programming languages.
 These are the 3 main languages used in my work as a Data Scientist:
-  - Python (is the main programming language I use all the day)
+  - Python (is the primary programming language I use all day)
   - Matlab (used during my Ph.D. and Master 2)
-  - R (contributed to the developing of an open source R package that is available on [GitHub link](https://github.com/fchamroukhi/MEteorits) )
+  - R (contributed to the development of an open-source R package that is available on [GitHub link](https://github.com/fchamroukhi/MEteorits) )

 # Soft Skills

-- ***Result Oriented***: I am putting my goals every week so that I archive them.
-I can use different tools like MindNote, TodoList, Notion to organize my tasks and work.
-Each experience shows that I archived my goals on time, and never gave back.
+- ***Result Oriented***: Every week, I archive my goals.
+I can use different tools like MindNote, TodoList, and Notion to organize my tasks and work.
+Through each experience, I achieved my goals on time, and I never turned back.

 - ***Time management***: I like to manage my time and use it as optimally as possible.
 A google calendar is a great tool to organize and manage your time.

-- ***Motivation to learn***: I consider myself very motivated to learn and to gather new skills each day.
-This skill helped me a lot in passing throw my Ph.D. and then working on different machine-learning projects as a PostDoc.
-I  stay up to date with state of the art of machine learning technology.
+- ***Motivation to learn***: I consider myself very motivated to learn and acquire new skills each day.
+This skill helped me a lot in passing through my Ph.D. and then working on different machine-learning projects as a PostDoc.
+I stay up to date with the state of the art in machine learning technology.

 - ***Analytical mind***: I developed this skill as a Ph.D. in Computer Science during all of my previous experiences.

-- ***Conversation***: I like interacting with the team and clients we work with.
+- ***Conversation***: I like interacting with the team and the clients we work with.

 - ***Empathy***: I like to listen, understand and share the feelings of others.